Yenisey Governorate: General information

 The Yeniseysk Governorate were located in the western part of Eastern Siberia between 52° 20' and 77° 33' north latitude and 95° and 128° east longitude.
 It stretched from the southern to the northern limits of the Russian Empire.
 The area looked like an irregular polygon, elongated in the direction from the southwest to the northeast.
 The greatest length of the Yeniseysk Governorate from China to the extreme northern tip of Asia (a cape in the east of the Taymyr Peninsula) is 2800 verst, the greatest width from west to east is up to 1300 verst.
-In the north, the Yeniseysk Governorate was bounded by the Northern Ocean, In the northeast by the Vilyuysk okrug of the Yakutsk Oblast, in the east and southeast by the Kirensky Uyezd and Nizhneudinsky Uyezd of the Irkutsk Governorate; in south by China.
+The Yeniseysk Governorate was bounded in the north by the Arctic Ocean, in the northeast by the Vilyuysk okrug of the Yakutsk Oblast, in the east and southeast by the Kirensky Uyezd and Nizhneudinsky Uyezd of the Irkutsk Governorate, and in the south by China.
 In the west, Yeniseysk Governorate bordered on West Siberian General Governorate.
 In the southwest and west with the Kuznetskiy Okrug, Marinsky Uezd and Narymsky of the Tomsk Governorate, from the northwest with the Beryozovsky Uezd of the Tobolsk Governorate.

-The area of the Yeniseysk Governorate was 2,211,589 square verst (the second largest province, after the Yakutsk Oblast).
+The area of the Yeniseysk Governorate was 2,211,589 verst2 —the second largest province, after the Yakutsk Oblast).

 Coat of arms of the Yeniseysk Governorate

 Official Russian Empire coat of arms Eniseisk Governorate, 1880.

 “In a scarlet shield, a golden lion with azure eyes and tongue, and black claws, holding the same sickle in its right paw.
 The shield is surmounted by the imperial crown and surrounded by golden oak leaves connected by St. Andrew's ribbon.

-The coat of arms of the Yenisei Governorate was approved on July 5, 1878 by the All-Russian Emperor Alexander II.
+The coat of arms of the Yenisei Governorate was approved on 5 July 1878 by the All-Russian Emperor Alexander II.
 In 1886, decorations were removed from the city shields by the armorial department under the Department of Heraldry.

-The lion symbolized strength and courage, and the sickle and shovel reflected the main occupation of the inhabitants—agriculture and mining, primarily gold.
+The lion symbolised strength and courage, and the sickle and shovel reflected the main occupation of the inhabitants—agriculture and mining, primarily gold.